Oppo R7s

 OPPO R7s is a line of Android-based smartphone manufactured by Oppo that were released in October, 2015.
 OPPO R7 series has all-metal flashing, the fit and finish and the arcs towards its display edges.
 OPPO Company developed after OPPO R5s.
 However, the phone was discontinued with the release of more developed version like OPPO R15 and OPPO R17.
-The phone offers an improved screen, battery and design comparing to the previous phones.
-Reviewer had a mix review.
+The phone offers an improved screen, battery and design comparing to the previous phones. reviewer had a mixed review.
 Its design and battery quality were universally praised, also, its display received the positive feedback after tests.
 Reviews had both positive and negative comments, with no finger print sensor or face ID like Apple system.
 This would result insecurity of personal privacy.

 Evolution of OPPO R series

 Design

 The OPPO R7s provide three visions of silver, gold, and rose gold.

-The OPPO R7s feature a 5.5-inch 1080p AMOLED screen, a lightweight design, an ultra-narrow 2.2mm frame, a fuselage thickness of 6.9 mm, a reoptimized side arc and a more delicate back touch, giving it an excellent grip.
+The OPPO R7s feature a 5.5-inch 1080p AMOLED screen, a lightweight design, an ultra-narrow 2.2 mm frame, a fuselage thickness of 6.9 mm, a reoptimized side arc and a more delicate back touch, giving it an excellent grip.
 The appearance of the OPPOR7s has changed slightly, with OPPO's Logo, touch button added to the front and bottom of the phone to become a virtual key, while there are no physical keys on the front of the phone, front camera, receiver, and light sensor are all at the top.
 At the same time, the mobile phone adopts a three-stage all-metal fuselage design, with a rear camera in the upper left corner of the back and a flash below it.

-Mobile has a 5.5 display and a screw resolution of Full HD (1080 x 1920 pixels) as it runs in Android v5.1.1 (Lollipop) operating system.
-The device is powered by Octa Core, 1.5 GHz, and 4GB of Ram is paired with Cortex A 53 processor.
+Mobile has a 5.5 display and a screw resolution of Full HD (1080 × 1920 pixels) as it runs in Android v5.1.1 (Lollipop) operating system.
+The device is powered by Octa Core, 1.5 GHz, and 4 GB of Ram is paired with Cortex A 53 processor.
 OPPO R7s does not have a finger print system.
 The phone had an Adreno 405 GPU for graphical performance which makes the games run smoothly.
-The phones has a storage of 32 GB with the option to expand up to 128GB.
+The phones has a storage of 32 GB with the option to expand up to 128 GB.